 Beneath the World, A Sea – Chris Beckett

-I happened upon this while browsing for books through an independent Edinburgh bookshop, and was intrigued by the premise.
+I happened upon this while browsing in an independent Edinburgh bookshop and was intrigued by the premise.
 It takes place in a delta cut off from the rest of the world, and inhabited by unusual, fantastical creatures, who expose the deepest parts of people’s minds.
 Fantasy elements plus character psychology?
 Sounded good to me!
-It was an interesting read for sure, with a very unique story, unlike anything I’ve read before, but I as a tad underwhelmed overall.
-I was expecting some bigger event or conflict towards the end, but it ended up being not quite as dramatic as I had hoped.
+It was an interesting read for sure, with a very unique story, unlike anything I’ve read before.
+But I was a tad underwhelmed overall.
+I was expecting some bigger event or conflict towards the end and it ended up being not quite as dramatic as I had hoped.
 I still enjoyed it, just not as much as others on this list.

 Brave New World – Aldous Huxley

 This is another of these classic novels I’ve always heard about but never got around to reading until now.
-I’ve read several other dystopian novels, so the basic concept is similar, but of course every imagined future is a little bit different.
-I found it interesting in this one that society is so heavily controlled, but by making everything easy for people and emphasising pleasure and activities and sex – unlike other dystopian futures that seem much more bleak.
-It’s a very clever manipulation of people’s desires and emotions though, once you delve into it.
-And while dystopian novels are quite popular and have many iterations now, it’s important to remember that this one of the early examples of the genre, a highly original idea of its time.
+I’ve read several other dystopian novels, so the basic concept is similar.
+But of course, every imagined future is a little bit different.
+I found it interesting in this one that society is so heavily controlled, but by making everything easy for people and emphasising pleasure and activities and sex.
+Very different and unlike other dystopian futures that seem much more bleak.
+It’s a very clever manipulation of people’s desires and emotions once you delve into it.
+And while dystopian novels are quite popular and have many iterations now, it’s important to remember that this one of the early examples of the genre.
+A highly original idea of its time!